OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 ## Comparing several programming languages

 ### The problem to solve

-We want to solve a system of `n` equations, with `n` unknowns.
-The dimension `n` is dynamic, i.e. _not_ hard-coded, provided at runtime.
+> We want to solve a system of `n` equations, with `n` unknowns.
+The dimension `n` is dynamic, i.e. _not_ hard-coded,
+> provided at runtime.

-This is the kind of problems that do reveal a lot of the features of a language.
+This is - in my opinion - the kind of problems that do reveal a lot of the features of a language.
 This problem implies recursive algorithms.
 Object oriented languages are not a requirement.
 Functionnal programming is not a requirement.